burlachenkok/exploring-python3/python3-note.md

 * A physical and logical line that contains only spaces, tabs, and possibly a comment is ignored by the parser.

-* Normally you should use `\` for line continuation, however, Python supports automatically multi-line continuation inside the following constructions:
+* Normally you should use `\` for line continuation, however, Python automatically supports multi-line continuation inside the following constructions.
+When you are inside such an expression you can split your expression over more than one physical line without using the backslash symbol:
-  * Expressions in parentheses `()`, e.g. which is used for passing arguments to function invokation.
+  * Expressions in parentheses `()`, e.g. which is used for passing arguments to function invocation.
   * Expressions in square brackets `[]`, e.g. which is used to initialize the list object.
   * Expressions in curly braces `{}`, e.g. which is used to define sets or dictionaries.

-When you are inside such an expression you can split your expression over more than one physical line without using the backslash symbol.

-A Python script is read by a parser.
-The parsing of some pieces of Python source code (e.g. of the function) is performed only at the moment of the direct call of this function.
+A parser reads a Python script.
+The parsing of some pieces of Python source code (e.g., of the function) is performed only at the moment of the direct call of this function.

 ## Comments